-1st, 3rd and 5th year students will present their work in poster format: 1st year students at a combined research day with the undergraduate 4483 and/or 4999 students (normally in January); 3rd year students at the London Health Research Day (normally held in March) or the winter/spring symposium.
+1st, 3rd and 5th year students will present their work in poster format: 1st year students at a combined research day with the undergraduate 4483 and/or 4999 students (normally in January); 3rd year students at the London Health Research Day and/or the winter/spring symposium; 5th year students at the winter/spring symposium.

-All other students will give seminars organized in either the fall (4th year) or winter/spring (2nd year) terms.
+All other students will give seminars organized in either the winter/spring (2nd year) or fall (4th year) terms.
 The Department will schedule the presentations.
 Students who are scheduled for a seminar during a time they will be absent (at a meeting, for example) should contact the Graduate Chair/Associate Chair or Graduate Administrator to reschedule to another session.